g-gualeni/QtNoid2/QtNoidCommon/doc/File.md

 ### Static Methods
-- `QString File::autoNamingNextName(const QString &fileName)`: splits the file name in tokens, finds the last number block if present and add 1 while trying to replicate the numbering scheme.This means that 1 becomes 2, 001 becomes 002 and (1) becomes (2).
+- `QString File::autoNamingNextName(const QString &fileName)`: splits the file name in tokens, finds the last number block if present and add 1 while trying to replicate the numbering scheme.
+This means that 1 becomes 2, 001 becomes 002 and (1) becomes (2).
 The fileName can be just the file name or a full path.
 If there are no number blocks it adds ` 001` right before the first "."